Items To Avoid

-The Hoot Wastewater Treatment System had been designed and tested to treat common wastewater and sewage from commercial and residential sources.
-Superior On-Site Solutions prohibits the following items in the Hoot Wastewater Treatment System.
+Designed and tested to treat common wastewater and sewage from commercial and residential sources.
+Superior On-Site Solutions and Hoot prohibit the following items in the Hoot Wastewater Treatment System.

-Inert Materials – Plastic, Rubber, Scouring Pads, Dental Floss, Cigarette Filters, Bandages, Hair, Mop Strings, Lint, Rags, Cloth and Towels do not degrade in a an on-site treatment system.
-Inert Materials will build up solids, and lead to system malfunction, clogging or increased pump out frequency.
+Plastic, Rubber, Scouring Pads, Dental Floss, Cigarette Filters, Bandage, Hair, Mop Strings, Lint, Rags, Cloth, and Towels do not degrade in an on-site treatment system.
+Inert materials will build up solids and lead to system malfunctions, clogging, or increased pump-out frequency.

-Paper Products – Disposable Diapers, Paper Towels, Baby Wipes, Facial Tissues, Moist Toilet Paper are not designed to dissolve in an on-site treatment system.
-Excessive Amounts of toilet tissue will also not decompose.
-All can lead to system malfunction, back-up or increased pump out frequency.
+Not designed to dissolve in an on-site treatment system: disposable diapers, paper towels, baby wipes, facial tissues, and moist toilet paper.
+Excessive amounts of toilet tissue will not decompose.
+All can lead to system malfunction, back-up, or increased pump-out frequency.

-Food Wastes – Do not put Animal Fats, Grease, Coffee Grounds, Citrus Rinds, Egg Shells, down the sink.
-Garbage disposal use should be limited to waste that cannot be scooped out and thrown in the trash.
-Spoiled Dairy Products and Yeasts from home Brewery or Baking may case excessive growth of microbes that do not degrade sewage.
+Don't put Animal Fats, Grease, Coffee Grounds, Citrus Rinds, Egg Shells, down the sink.
+Limit garbage disposal use to waste that cannot be scooped out and thrown in the trash.
+Spoiled Dairy Products and Yeasts from home Brewery or Baking may cause excessive growth of microbes that do not degrade sewage.

-Medicinal – Do not flush Baby Wipes, Lotions, Scented or Quilted Toilet tissue, Female Sanitary Products, Cotton Balls or Swabs, Condoms or expired Medicines/Antibiotics.
-Septic Tanks additives generally do more harm than good.
-Automatic Disinfection Tablets (blue, clear or otherwise) will kill the organisms needed to consume waste.
+Do not flush Baby Wipes, Lotions, Scented or Quilted Toilet tissue, Female Sanitary Products, Cotton Balls or Swabs, Condoms, or expired Medicines/Antibiotics.
+Septic tank additives generally do more harm than good.
+Automatic Disinfection Tablets (blue, clear, or otherwise) will kill the organisms needed to consume waste.

-Chemicals & Toxins – Paint, Paint Thinner, Solvents, Volatile Substances, Drain Cleaners, Automotive Fluids, Fuels, Pesticides, Herbicides, Fertilizers, Metals, Disinfectors, Sanitizers, Bleach, Mop Water, Excessive use of Household chemicals, and Backwash from Water Softener regeneration.
+Paint, Paint Thinner, Solvents, Volatile Substances, Drain Cleaners, Automotive Fluids, Fuels, Pesticides, Herbicides, Fertilizers, Metals, Disinfects, Sanitizers, Bleach, Mop Water.
+Excessive use of Household chemicals and backwash from Water Softener regeneration.
 These items kill the microbes necessary for treatment.

-Laundry Practices – On-Site systems must process the water as it enters the system.
-Laundry should be spread out over the week, not all run at one time.
+On-Site systems must process the water as it enters the system.
+Spread laundry out over the week and not all run at one time.
 Excessive use of Detergents, especially those containing bleach, can affect system performance.
-Liquid detergents are recommended over powders.
-Fabric Softener sheets are recommended over liquid softeners.
-Bleach should be used sparingly and at half the rate indicated on the container.
+We recommend liquid detergents over powder and fabric softeners over liquid softeners.
+Use Bleach sparingly and at half the rate indicated on the container.

-Clear Water Waste – Water from A/C Discharge lines, floor drains, gutters, can increase the flow to your treatment system.
-These items can at least disrupt, if not destroy the treatment process.
+Water from A/C Discharge lines, floor drains and gutters can increase the flow to your treatment system.
+These items can at least disrupt, if not destroy, the treatment process.